CoBRA: A Composable Benchmark for Robotics Applications: Introduction

 \subsubsection{Optimizing Modular Robots}

 One key aspect we address with our benchmark suite is modular and/or reconfigurable robotics \cite[Ch.
 22.2]{Siciliano2016}, where even small module sets can be used to assemble millions of possible robots\cite{Liu2020}.
-Recent solutions to find optimal assemblies have combined hierarchical elimination with kinematic restrictions \cite{Liu2020, Althoff2019}, genetic algorithms \cite{Icer2017}, heuristic search \cite{Ha2018}, and reinforcement learning \cite{Whitman2020, Whitman2019}.
-The previously-mentioned methods use modules and create modular robots with significantly different properties.
+Recent solutions to find optimal assemblies have combined hierarchical elimination with kinematic restrictions \cite{Liu2020, Althoff2019}, genetic algorithms \cite{Icer2017}, heuristic search \cite{Ha2018}, and reinforcement learning \cite{Whitman2020}.
+The above-mentioned methods use modules and create modular robots with significantly different properties.
 Comparisons of the above-mentioned optimization methods are either not performed at all (e.g., \cite{Althoff2019, Ha2018}) or use re-implementations of other work and thereby impair comparability \cite{Whitman2020}.
-Comparing these optimizers on a common set of tasks and robots enables fair and comparable analysis, particularly for modular robot configuration optimization.
+Analyzing these optimizers on a shared set of tasks and robots enables fair comparisons.